JohnnyCPP/JohnnyCPP/README.md

 In my free time, I enjoy learning about electronics, chemistry, and computer science.

+- 💻 Working for ALTEN as a full-stack developer
 - 🔭 Currently studying: **CompTIA Security+** and **LetsDefend SOC Analyst Path**
 - 🌱 Learning: Threat detection, SIEM tools, and incident response
 - 📫 [LinkedIn](https://www.linkedin.com/in/johnny-cpp/)